josephxbrick/documentorganizer/README.md

 * All artboards for a document reside on a single Sketch page
 * The the document is divided into sections, and each section is led by a section-heading page (artboard)
 * The order that pages appear in the document is determined the artboard layout in the Sketch page.
 The artboards must be laid out either left to right in a single row, or with each document section on its own left-to-right row.
 In either case the artboards of a row must have their tops aligned.
-* At minimum, the document must contain five symbols, all of which will be discussed below
+* At minimum, the document must contain five symbols, all of which will be discussed below.
+If any of these symbols is absent, the plugin will stop execution and display an error message regarding the missing symbols.
   * The page-number symbol
   * The section-title symbol (titles an artboard that represents a section-heading)
   * The page-title symbol (titles an artboard representing a page of a section)